Roses for Kobe and Gianna as Lakers return to action - WHIZ News

 Inside the Lakers locker room, Bryant’s No. 24 gold jersey hung on a wooden hanger from a fire alarm next to James’ locker.
 It was Bryant’s locker when he helped the team win five NBA championships during his 20 years in Los Angeles.

-“He’s been really a tower of strength for all of us,” Lakers coach Frank Vogel said of James.
+“He’s been really a tower of strength for all of us,” Vogel said of James.
 “We’re following his lead.”

-Dwight Howard sat at his locker with earbuds in.
-None of the players spoke before the game.

 Back in the arena, Jeff Nadal was among the early arriving fans.
 Nadal rolled up a giveaway No. 24 T-shirt in his hand and rested his chin on it, staring into space.